geocbr/geocbr.github.io/README.md

 # what is geoCBR?
 geoCBR is a place for geospatial and geospatially-interested humans in Canberra and the region nearby to build communities.
 Expect to see social and other geo-related events turn up!

+We start with #geobeersCBR, and see where things grow...

 # who runs geoCBR?
 you, hopefully! geoCBR is currently curated by:
 - Adam Steer (http://github.com/adamsteer)